gauini/diysensors/README.md

 # ITP Unconference ::: DIY sensors

-This is a workshop to introduce you to how use textile conductive materials to create capacitive sensors.
-All schematics & libraries used are available on this repo.

-## Textile Conductive Materials

-- About
-Lorem Lorem
-- Advantages
-Lorem Lorem
-- Examples
-Lorem Lorem

-## Capacitive Sensors

-- What is it
-Lorem Lorem
-- How they work
-Lorem Lorem
-- How the capsense library work
-Lorem Lorem

-For the purpose of this workshop we'll create a strech sensor with conductive thread (an alpha version of what was seen [here](https://renatagaui.com/in-the-silence-of-my-lonely-room/) ).
+This is a workshop to instigate you to use textile conductive materials to create capacitive sensors For the purpose of this workshop we'll create a strech sensor with conductive thread (an alpha version of what was seen [here](https://renatagaui.com/in-the-silence-of-my-lonely-room/) ).

-## Testing Our Strech Sensor

 ### for this workshop you'll need:
-- Conductive thread knitted on slipknot (or whatever arrangement/mechanism you feel could work)
+- Conductive thread on a slipknot chain (or whatever arrangement/mechanism you feel could work)
 - Arduino + breadboard + usb cable
 - Resistor between 50k - 50M (we'll be using a 10M)
 - Alligator clips